winglang/wing/docs/docs/04-standard-library/cloud/function.md

 }
 ```

+#### Accessing the Lambda context

-To access the AWS Lambda context object, you can use the `aws.Function` class as shown below.
+To access the [AWS Lambda context object](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-context.html), you can use the `aws.Function` class as shown below.

 ```ts playground example
 bring aws;